loctet/TRAC/artefact.md

 ---------------------------------------------------------

-The check of the generated examples starts immediately after generation completion.
-This process allows the auto-generation and checking of DAFSMs examples, facilitating the evaluation of `TRAC`.
+The check of the generated examples starts immediately after the generation is completed.
+This process allows the auto-generation and checking of DAFSMs models, facilitating the evaluation of `TRAC`.

 ### **Running a set of examples**